natnaelabay/nhc-scraper/Readme.md

 # nhc.gov.cn Scraper

-This project is a Django-based RESTful API(http://172.105.83.7/) with Swagger documentation and a a web scraper for http://www.nhc.gov.cn/.
+This project is a web scraper and a Django backend to manage the scraped data with Swagger documentation for http://www.nhc.gov.cn/.